Broadstone, Dorset

 Since 1840, Broadstone has grown from a small farm to a suburb of 10,000 people.
 Centred on the main road (the B3074), 'The Broadway' is a busy hub of shops, churches, schools and housing.
-The shops consist of Costa Coffee, Bennett's Bakery, charity shops, a Tesco Express store, a Marks & Spencer supermarket and a jewellery shop.
 Broadstone is notable for its large recreation fields and heathland park, as well as an annual Christmas parade and lights.
 The 24 acre Broadstone Heath possesses some of the original heathland which covered the Poole Basin.

 History

 In 1840, "Broadstone Farm" was built, and a railway line bypassed it in 1847.
-Its first church was built in 1853, which later became the Scout hall.
-The first railway station was built in 1872 and named "New Poole Junction" and, after several name revisions, became "Broadstone" in 1890.
+Its first church was built in 1853, which later became the Scout Association hall.
+The first Broadstone railway station was built in 1872; initially named "New Poole Junction", it became "Broadstone" in 1890.
 Broadstone First School originated as a Dame school, founded in 1871.
 At the turn of the century, lavender oil started being produced.
 This ceased in 1935 when the factory burnt down, but much lavender can still be found in the area.
 Rapid expansion of the town has since occurred, with the development of the Pine Springs housing estate and the opening of additional schools to cope with the increase in population.

 Toponymy

 Legend has it that a number of "broad stones" were laid across a local stream to enable people to cross over without wetting their feet.
 This stream flows in the valley between Clarendon Road and Springdale Road, and the stones were located close to the Brookdale Farm.
-The Stepping Stones pub (now renamed 'The Blackwater Stream' since its takeover by Wetherspoon) was named in honour of this, and displays a large stone outside its beer garden.
+The Stepping Stones pub (now renamed 'The Blackwater Stream' since its takeover by J D Wetherspoon) was named in honour of this, and displays a large stone outside its beer garden.
 Rumoured to be the original, it was stolen decades ago and has since been replaced by a replica.
 There are also two stones outside Broadstone United Reformed Church, supposedly also originals from the stream.